Science Leader First-Year Seminars

 All Science Leaders are enrolled in the same first-year seminar, a great way for first-year students to meet and interact closely with people who are also new to the College and who share an interest in science.
 Small, intensive and highly personalized, the first-year seminar expands the opportunities for Science Leaders to engage intellectually with their peers and their professor.

-Another first-year seminar for science leaders is "Microbes, Molecules and More."
+Another freshman seminar for science leaders was "Microbes, Molecules and More."
 Students taught by professors Anne Bernhard (biology) and Colleen Kaczmarek (chemistry) examined the antibacterial properties of plants found in the Connecticut College Arboretum.

-Associate Professor of Computer Science Gary Parker teaches the first-year seminar "Robotics and Problem Solving," an introduction to robotics and problem solving through robot construction and programming.
+Associate Professor of Computer Science Gary Parker teaches the freshman seminar "Robotics and Problem Solving," an introduction to robotics and problem solving through robot construction and programming.